KhronosGroup/Vulkan-Hpp/docs/Usage.md

 ### Extension Inspection

 > [!WARNING]
-> This feature considerably increases compilation times.
+> This feature considerably increases compilation time.
 > Use only when really necessary.

 [`vulkan_extension_inspection.hpp`](../vulkan/vulkan_extension_inspection.hpp) defines functions to inspect Vulkan extensions on the machine.